jairelton/spring-auth-api-example/README.md

 # spring-auth-api-example

-### An simple example of REST API using the following technologies.
+### This is a simple example of REST authentication API using the following technologies.

 - Spring MVC
 - Spring Security